mkotsovoulou/ods6001a/labs/lab2_2/README.md

 # Python Lab 2.2: Functions - Repetition - Validation

+> The purpose of this practice is to help you apply the concepts discussed up to **week 2**:
+>
+> - obtain user input
+> - define functions that acccept parameters and return values
+> - call functions
+> - repeat code
+> - validate user input
+> - handle exceptions

 In `lab2_2.py` in the text editor at top-right, write a program which will:

 1. Define an add() function: